jsuradesign/resources/README.md

 # Resources

-> Resources for development and design
+> Resources, libraries and tools for development and design

 ## Table of Contents